Paying for Graduate School

 Every year, HSF selects ~10,000 outstanding students as HSF Scholars from a broad and talented pool of applicants.
 Applicants must:

-• Be of Hispanic heritage
+• Identify as being of Hispanic heritage

 • Be a U.S. citizen, permanent legal resident, or DACA recipient